Schools around the US are finally pushing back their start times -- and it's working

 In Pennsylvania, a new hope

-So far, hundreds of schools in 44 states have jumped on the late-start bandwagon, according to advocacy group Start School Later, which has been compiling a list of US schools and districts that have pushed back the first bell.
+The trend has been building steam for the past few years.
+At the advocacy group Start School Later, employees have been compiling an ongoing list of US schools and districts that have made the move to push back the first bell.
+So far, schools in 44 states have jumped onboard.

-One of those is Solebury School in New Hope, Pennsylvania, where Director of Studies Rick Tony pushed for a robust set of changes to the school schedule.
+One of those is Solebury School, in New Hope, Pennsylvania, where Director of Studies Rick Tony has pushed for a robust set of changes to the typical school schedule.

-Kids at Solebury, a private boarding and day school, now start at 8:30 a.m most days, and 9:00 a.m. on Wednesdays.
-In years past, the first bell sounded promptly at 8.
+Beginning this academic year, kids at Solebury, a private boarding and day school, don’t start until 8:30 a.m.
+On Wednesdays, it’s 9:00 a.m.
+That’s a full hour later than in years past, when the first bell sounded promptly at 8.

-The school also moved from six 50-minute classes per day to four 80-minute classes.
+At the same time, the school also moved from six 50-minute classes to four 80-minute classes.
 With fewer teachers to assign homework, Tony says, kids can still enjoy their nights even if they get home slightly later.

 “Every time we ask for feedback, the results come back 10 to 1, positive to negative,” he tells Business Insider.

-Tony also teaches maths, and says his students are already producing better work on a more consistent basis, even though the schedule is just six months old.
-Around campus, he says, kids seem more relaxed since they’re not juggling as much work early in the day.
+Tony is also a maths teacher, and he says his students already produce better work on a more consistent basis, even though the schedule is just a month old.
+Around the campus, kids seem more relaxed now that they’re not juggling as much work as early in the day.

-“The freneticism is definitely reduced this year,” he says, adding that he plans to follow up with teachers to get harder data about student achievement.
+“The freneticism is definitely reduced this year,” he says, adding that in a few months he plans to follow up with teachers to get harder data about student achievement.

 The downsides of delaying start times